2007–08 Paris Saint-Germain FC season

 The 2007–08 season was Paris Saint-Germain's 38th season in existence.
 PSG played their home league games at the Parc des Princes in Paris, registering an average attendance of 36,755 spectators per match.
 Alain Cayzac presided the club until April 2008, when Simon Tahar replaced him.
-The team was coached by Guy Lacombe until January 2007, when Paul Le Guen took over as manager.
+The team was coached by Paul Le Guen.
 Pauleta was the team captain.

 News

 Sylvain Armand extended his contract with Paris Saint Germain until 2011.
 The divorce between Paul Le Guen and Fabrice Pancrate was definitive.
 The player refused to participate during the pre-season and the LFP suspended his contract with PSG.
 Jérôme Rothen signed an extension to his deal with Paris Saint Germain and was now tied to the Parc des Princes until 2011.
 PSG officially launched www.psg.tv, their very own web TV channel, only available over the internet.
 PSG.TV broadcasts exclusive content including: interviews with players, re-runs of classic matches, exclusive reports, press conferences, training sessions at the Camp des Loges and footage showing snippets of life inside the club.
 Francis Borelli, historic president of Paris Saint-Germain, died following a long illness.
 Two minutes of silence were observed at the Parc des Princes before a match against Rennes in his memory.
 PSG fans displayed a giant banner dedicated to President Francis Borelli: "25 years later it is Le Parc who bows before you President".
-The banner referred to a memorable scene during the 1982 French Cup Final between PSG and Saint-Étienne.
+The banner referred to a memorable scene during the 1982 French Cup final between PSG and Saint-Étienne.
 Francis Borelli rushed to the field and kissed the lawn of the Parc des Princes after Dominique Rocheteau scored an extra-time equalizer a few seconds before the final whistle to force a penalty shootout.
 Jean-Marc Pilorget transformed the match-winning penalty and gave PSG their first major trophy.
 Jérôme Rothen was named "Player of the Month" for September by the UNFP with 60% of the votes.